 - Self-contempt: "People may even start blaming themselves and thinking, 'Why can’t I keep up?'" says Dr. Thomas, adding that these individuals often don’t have compassion for themselves and can't recognize that the level and standard of care they’re trying to keep up with is impossible.

 - Avoidance of clients: Sometimes, compassion fatigue can cause a person to start dreading patients they have to look after in a caregiving capacity and simply avoid going to work.

 - Blaming others: There may be an increase in irritability and even a tendency to blame others for their suffering when someone is experiencing the exhaustion marked by compassion fatigue.

 - Trouble making decisions: The individual may realize they’re having trouble making decisions or can’t focus—this is because the person is essentially so depleted that it has affected their cognitive functioning.

-- Continuing to give and give: If the individual doesn't address any feelings of depletion, this can result in physical issues like trouble sleeping, tension headaches, gastrointestinal issues, and an impaired immune system.
+- Continuing to give and give: If the individual doesn't address any feelings of depletion, this can result in physical issues like trouble sleeping, tension headaches, gastrointestinal issues, and even chest pains.

 How to Prevent and Manage Compassion Fatigue